Codecademy/docs/content/sql/concepts/window-functions/terms/lag/lag.md

   - 'paths/analyze-data-with-sql'
 ---

 The **`LAG()`** window function facilitates access to previous rows based on the offset argument.
-It can be particularly useful when a comparison of a previous value is necessary without the use of a self join.
-There is a similarity to the `LEAD()` function with the difference being the accessible rows. `LEAD()` accesses subsequent rows while `LAG()` accesses previous rows.
+It can be particularly useful when a comparison of a previous value is necessary without using self-join.
+There is a similarity to the `LEAD()` function, with the difference being the accessible rows. `LEAD()` accesses subsequent rows, while `LAG()` accesses previous rows.

 ## Syntax